-Paddling is an awesome sport and activity for people of all ages and abilities but the environment and nature of the sport presents some significant risk elements.
+Paddling is an awesome activity for people of all ages and abilities, but the environment and nature of the sport presents some significant risk elements.

-Making smart decisions, having suitable equipment and clothing and knowing what to do if it does go wrong are all vital factors paddlers need to consider to make sure you get home safe from every paddling session.
-Contact your local kayak club to learn about safe paddling practices through the Try-Learn-Explore paddling programme.
+Making smart decisions, having suitable equipment and clothing, and knowing what to do if it does go wrong are all vital factors paddlers need to consider to make sure you get home safe from every paddling session.
+Contact your local kayak club to learn about safe paddling practices by completing the Try-Learn-Explore paddling programme.

-1. Wear a properly fitted personal flotation device (PFD) which suits you and your needs, as well as appropriate paddling attire for the conditions.
+1. Wear a properly fitted personal flotation device (PFD), and wear appropriate paddling attire for the conditions.

 2. Check the kayak weather forecast.